-We are often asked how we all got involved in making this film.
-In the spring of 2017, Katya and Andrew of Baby Seal Films attended a fundraiser for Shirts Across America where they presented a short documentary they made about the organization’s relief effort in New Orleans.
-Pastor Patrinell “Pat” Wright had graciously recorded a song specifically for the film, a haunting version of the Negro spiritual, “Nobody Knows the Trouble I’ve Seen”.
+In the spring of 2017, Katya and Andrew of Baby Seal Films presented a short documentary they made at a fundraiser for the Seattle-based nonprofit Shirts Across America.
+Pastor Patrinell “Pat” Wright was there and had graciously recorded a song specifically for the film, a haunting version of the Negro spiritual, “Nobody Knows the Trouble I’ve Seen”.

-The administrator for the Total Experience Gospel Choir, Tia Young, asked Katya and Andrew afterwards if they would be interested in making a film about the history of Pat Wright and the choir.
-They immediately began work, attending choir rehearsals and performances, filming interviews with Pastor Pat and her friends and family, as well as current and former choir members.
-With Pastor Pat’s permission to go through her personal collection of memorabilia, Tia uncovered a mountain of archival material to sort through, including newspaper articles, photographs, audio recordings, and video.
+Tia Young, the administrator for the Total Experience Gospel Choir, was impressed with the film and asked Katya and Andrew afterwards if they would be interested in making a documentary about the history of Pat Wright and the choir.
+The three of them immediately began work, filming choir rehearsals and performances as well as interviews with Pastor Pat, friends, family, and current and former choir members.
+With Pastor Pat’s permission to go through her personal collection of memorabilia, Tia uncovered a mountain of archival material including newspaper articles, photographs, audio recordings, and video.

-How does one begin to tell the 45-year history of the Total Experience Gospel Choir, one of Seattle’s cultural treasures?
-Pat Wright, Seattle’s “First Lady of Gospel”, has been called a “matriarch”, “icon”, and legend”.
-She is known not only for her sublime voice and musical talent, but also for her activism in the African American community and for helping victims of Hurricane Katrina along the Gulf Coast, a humanitarian effort that continues to this day through the organization Shirts Across America.
+How does one begin to tell the 45-year history of the illustrious Total Experience Gospel Choir, one of Seattle’s cultural treasures?
+Pat Wright, Seattle’s iconic “First Lady of Gospel”, is celebrated not only for her sublime voice and musical talent, but also for her activism in the African American community and for helping victims of Hurricane Katrina along the Gulf Coast, a humanitarian effort that continues to this day through the organization Shirts Across America.
 Pastor Pat took her choir to perform around the United States and the world.
 While it’s not possible to include all the extraordinary moments Pat and the choir have been through in the span of a feature film, we believe the stories that we have selected, told to us by Pastor Patrinell Wright herself and those closest to her, result in an revealing and intimate portrait worthy of a music legend.